graveja0/health-care-markets/README.md

 In this plot, we map the ZIP codes with geographic centroids contained within Philadelphia County, PA.
-In addition, we plot the location and market share (point size) of all hosptials based on the treatment patterns observed among traditional Medicare patients in 2015.
+In addition, we plot the location and market share (point size) of all hospitals based on the treatment patterns observed among traditional Medicare patients in 2015.
 In order for a hospital to be included, at least 10 percent of ZIP patients, or at least 10 percent of the hospital’s total FFS Medicare patients, must